Try the New ImagineArt! 🎉 Smarter, Faster, Better!

 Educational Videos with AIEducational Videos with AI

-In this guide, I'm telling you exactly how to do this: so if you're a teacher, homeschooler, or a YouTuber interested interested in making money with educational videos, this is your sign to stop and ponder.
+In this guide, I'm telling you exactly how to do this: so if you're a teacher, homeschooler, or a YouTuber interested in making money with educational videos, this is your sign to stop and ponder.

 Why create animated science videos?